antonmd/ansible-users-configure/README.md

 ## Usage:

-Create a file named like your host group in the inventory file.
+Create a file in group_vars directroy named like your host group in the inventory file.
 In the file, create a list of users with parameters as in the example:

     names:
       test: